facebookarchive/ios-11-gui-for-framer/README.md

 New to designing apps?
 You may want to get acquainted with some of the support documentation that Apple has put together in their [Human Interface Guidelines](https://developer.apple.com/ios/human-interface-guidelines/overview/themes/) and their [Apple UI Design Resources](https://developer.apple.com/design/resources/).

-Check out our page at [facebook.design](http://facebook.design/ios11) for addition iOS templates for Sketch, Photohop, and Origami
+Check out our page at [facebook.design](http://facebook.design/ios11) for addition iOS templates for Sketch, Photoshop, and Origami
 If something is off, we want to fix it.
 Shoot us a message at designresources@fb.com

 You can also [check out the example file](https://framer.cloud/gRJuo) on Framer Cloud.